Anglican Diocese of Perth: History

 The diocese is one of the 23 dioceses of the Anglican Church of Australia.
 The constitution of the diocese adopted in 1872 at the first synod held in Western Australia.
 In 1914, the Province of Western Australia was created and the diocesan bishop of Perth became ex officio metropolitan bishop of the new province and therefore also an archbishop.

 The diocese incorporates the southern part of the state of Western Australia and includes the Christmas and Cocos Islands.
 It absorbed the Diocese of Kalgoorlie in 1972.
 The other dioceses in the Anglican Province of Western Australia are the Diocese of Bunbury and the Diocese of North West Australia.

-Wollaston College is authorized by the Archbishop of Perth as the principal provider for theological education in the Diocese.
+Wollaston College is authorised by the Archbishop of Perth as the principal provider for theological education in the Diocese.
 It offers degree-level programs through its partnership with the University of Divinity.

 Churchmanship

 The diocese has traditionally had a variety of churchmanship and in recent years has largely moved toward a more liberal and moderate Catholic style.
 There are, however, parishes and clergy representative of all the main Anglican traditions.

 On 10 February 2018, Kay Goldsworthy became the first female archbishop in the Anglican Communion on her installation to the archdiocese.